amasiatu/Baby-Name-Origin-Finder/README.md

 ## How the code works

-`main.py` uses the Names class in `baby_names.py` to findd baby names for the user and outputs their preferred name's origin or takes a name as input and outputs its origin.
+`main.py` uses the Names class in `baby_names.py` to find baby names for the user and outputs their preferred name's origin or takes a name as input and outputs its origin